 - Enforced routing instructions for pre-paid and collect shipments

-- Optimizing recieving processes through the use of barcodes
+- Optimizing receiving processes through the use of barcodes

 - Employee performance reporting